2001 Pasay local elections

 Local elections were held in Pasay on May 14, 2001, within the Philippine general election.
 The voters elected for the elective local posts in the city: the mayor, vice mayor, the representative for the lone district, and the councilors, six of them in the two districts of the city.

 Background

 Mayor Wenceslao Trinidad sought his first full term as mayor of the city.
 He was challenged by Vice Mayor Gregorio "Greg" Alcera, and former security aide of the late Mayor Pablo Cuneta, retired police Ricardo "Ding" Santos.

 Vice Mayor Gregorio "Greg" Alcera ran as Mayor.
 His party chosen Danilo "Danny" Roque, a businessman.
 Roque was challenged by Second District Councilor Antonino "Tony" Calixto, and Joven "Jojie" Claudio, son of former Mayor Jovito Claudio.

 Representative Rolando "Ding" Briones ran for second term.
 He was challenged by Second District Councilor Ma.
-Consuelo "Connie" Dy, former Senator Freddie Webb, who became city's councilor from 1971 up to 1978, First District Councilor Panfilo "Justo" Justo, former DOT Sec.
-Mina Gabor, and other candidates.
+Consuelo "Connie" Dy, former Senator Freddie Webb, who became city's councilor from 1971 up to 1978, First District Councilor Panfilo "Justo" Justo, former tourism secretary Mina Gabor, and other candidates.